briansunter/graph/site/src/content/logseq/books-read-in-2022.md

 > “There is nothing more important to true growth than realizing that you are not the voice of the mind - you are the one who hears it.”

 > In case you haven’t noticed, you have a mental dialogue going on inside your head that never stops.
 It just keeps going and going.
 Have you ever wondered why it talks in there?
 How does it decide what to say and when to say it?
 How much of what it says turns out to be true?
 How much of what it says is even important?
-And if right  you are hearing, “I don’t k what you’re talking about.
+And if right now you are hearing, “I don’t know what you’re talking about.
 I don’t have any voice inside my head!”—that’s the voice we’re talking about.

 > While you’re driving, you hear internal conversations like, “Wasn’t I supposed to call Fred?
 I should have.
 Oh my God, I can’t believe I forgot!
 He’s going to be so mad.
 He may never talk to me again.
-Maybe I should stop and call him right .
-No. I don’t want to stop the car right …”
+Maybe I should stop and call him right now.
+No. I don’t want to stop the car right now…”
 Notice that the voice takes both sides of the conversation.
 It doesn’t care which side it takes, just as long as it gets to keep on talking.

 ### Simple Path to Wealth  by J.L Collins